Thematic Issue Policy

 • Scope (topics/questions to be covered)

-• Proposed Guest Editor(s) with short bios and affiliations
+• Proposed Guest Editor(s) with short bios, institutional affiliations, ORCID iDs, and a statement of relevant expertise

 • A draft timeline (CFP date, submission deadline, review window, publication target)